noskovvkirill/GovernanceDashboard/README.md

 ✺ The project is not trying to be a safe solution and to-go place for everyone but tries to find new methods to analyze the protocols.

 ### Roadmap
-✺ Add SWR Infinite to progressively load content
+✺ [DONE] Add SWR Infinite to progressively load content

+✺ [DONE] iOS like transitions on open

-✺ Working Filters (by votes, proposals, participants), layout adjustments: masonry/normal
+✺ [IN PROGRESS] Working Filters (by votes, proposals, participants), layout adjustments: masonry/normal

-✺ Fix layout (Add right Sidebar, design Header/Footer)
+✺ [IN PROGRESS] Fix layout (Add right Sidebar, design Header/Footer)

+✺ [IN PROGRESS] Individual Page for each DAO

+✺ [IN PROGRESS] DAO Page Cards transitions

+✺ DAO Page View Preferences (List/Cards)

+✺ DAO Page Design

 ✺ Working Search

-✺ Individudal Page for each DAO

-✺ iOS like transitions on open

-✺ ... more to come
+✺ ...more to come